hanbintan2003/SQL/README.md

 - it supports unlimitted amount of whitespaces between the input statement
 - it supports complex boolean query statement for selection
-- it supports prefix like selection using the keyword LIKE
 - it supports permanent storage where the created tables will be stored inside the binary files
 - it has a interactive mode where the user can type into command line and the input statement can be used to interact with the database